scarv/xcrypto/README.md

   where the XCrypto toolchain
   (e.g., Xcrypto-enabled `riscv32-unknown-elf-gcc` and `spike`)
-  are pre-installed; doing so offers a way to quickly experiment with XCrypto in simulation, *without* installing the toolchain.
+  are pre-installed; doing so offers a way to quickly experiment with XCrypto in simulation *without* installing the toolchain, but clearly may not be suitable for use-cases beyond that.

   - An example of this approach is supplied in [`${REPO_HOME}/docker/example`](./docker/example),